-Our Board has not adopted a written policy relating to the identification and nomination of women directors.
+Our Board has not adopted a written policy relating to the identification and nomination of female directors.
 Our Board believes that Board nominations should be made on the basis of the skills, knowledge, experience and character of individual candidates and the requirements of our Board at the time.
 Our company is committed to a meritocracy and believes that considering the broadest group of individuals who have the skills, knowledge, experience and character required to provide the leadership needed to achieve the business objectives of our company, without reference to their age, gender, race, ethnicity or religion, is in the best interests of our company and all of our stakeholders.
-Our Board believes this approach applies equally to executive officer positions and, as such, has not adopted a policy or undertaken a formal consideration process with respect of the appointment of women to executive officer positions nor has our company adopted any formal targets with respect thereto.
-As of the date hereof none of our current directors are women and seven (15%) of our executive officers (inclusive of our Business Units) are women.
-Our Board recognizes the benefits of diversity within our Board and has instituted a special committee of independent directors with a mandate to recruit two female directors for appointment to our Board over the course of 2016.
+Our Board believes this approach applies equally to executive officer positions and as such, has not adopted a policy or undertaken a formal consideration process with respect of the appointment of women to executive officer positions.
+Our Company has not adopted any formal targets with respect to the appointment of women to our Board or as executive officers.
+As of the date hereof two of our current directors are women and fifteen (22.4%) of our executive officers (inclusive of our Business Units) are women.
+Our Board recognizes the benefits of diversity within our Board and our Board is pleased to have our two female directors standing for re-election in 2019.